dolorosus/TuxedoKeyboardLight/Readme.md

 ## Why this little script?
 Because by default the keyboard lighting is only switched off when the screen saver appears.
 This time span was too long for me personally.
-This script turnes the keyboard illumination after a configurable timespan `--timespan ` off.
+This script turnes the keyboard illumination after a configurable timespan `--timeout ` off.
 It remembers the current brightness and color settings.
 If the keyboard illumiation is turned off it will be set to the vaules given in `--brightness` and `--colour`.
+The keyboard illumination is turned using various effects (kids all like it).
+This can be turned off using `--noeffects`

 ## Other Hardware